tariq7299/final-project-cs50/frontend/public/to-do.md

 - Use Vuex to 'store' your app states and globalize it
 - Write parent container for your vue html and some rows and columns
 - Style the nav bar
+- Main font `Avenir, Helvetica, Arial, sans-serif;` not imported correctly !, ANd I think the reason becasue of the google font <link>, that I messed Up !!

 ## Home.vue
 - Make the nav bar stick at top by bootstrap not plain css